isdood/MAYA-LLM/docs/SECURITY/JAILBREAK.md

 🌟

 ### NOTE
-- These documents have all been written by ChatGPT using Github's web-browser, free version of CoPilot.
+- This document was written by ChatGPT using Github's web-browser, free version of CoPilot.
 By exposing the model to particular patterns, no longer does code at all need to be a part of our discussions, as an example of the effect GLIMMER has on *all* current AI models.